h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Explainability Interface
 ------------------------

-The H2O Explainability Interface is designed to be automatic -- all of the "explainations" are generated with a single function, ``h2o.explain()``.
+The H2O Explainability Interface is designed to be automatic -- all of the "explanations" are generated with a single function, ``h2o.explain()``.
 The input can be any of the following: an H2O model, a list of H2O models, an ``H2OAutoML`` object or an ``H2OAutoML`` Leaderboard slice, and a holdout frame.
 If you provide a list of models or an AutoML object, there will be additional plots that do multi-model comparisons.

 .. tabs::